 The CFI was designed in response to frequent comments and requests made at EP gatherings.
 Over the years, scores of people confided that they themselves embraced the vision of discipleship, lifelong formation, and the church that is at the heart of The Ekklesia Project, but that they needed resources that would help introduce their congregations to these critically important conversations.

 In response to this need and with the support of a generous grant from the Lilly Foundation, The Ekklesia Project designed and piloted the CFI in several congregations around the country.
-These resources and processes are now being made more widely available.
+These resources and processes are now available for wider use.